geocabral/pbsa/README.md

 The main class is placed at scr/moa/experiment/RunPBSA.java.
 The evaluation method EvaluatePrequentialPBSA runs PBSA and evaluates its predictive performance in a prequential manner while taking verification latency into account.

 The class for replicating the experiments is placed at scr/moa/experiment/RunExperimentsTSE.java.
-However, notice that this class uses 2 loops that start 300 threads that run in parallel.
+However, note that this class uses 2 loops that start 300 threads that run in parallel.
 This is not the best way to conduct the experiment, specially if you have a computer cluster available.
 Executing 300 threads at once will probably result in memory issues.

 An example of command line to run the code is the following: